-- 25. The Aviation Safety Board is an advisory board responsible for reviewing and advising on issues related to the safety of WFP aviation operations.
-It is chaired by the Deputy Executive Director, Supply Chain and Emergencies Department, who acts in the capacity of "accountable executive",9 accountable to the Executive Director for the safety of WFP aviation operations.
-Members of the Aviation Safety Board include divisional directors and dedicated aviation experts from ICAO and the Flight Safety Foundation, in accordance with the applicable Executive Director decision memorandum.10 The Aviation Safety Unit acts as the secretariat for the Aviation Safety Board and oversees the implementation of its recommendations. - 26.
-The role of the Aviation Safety Board is to advise on: - > WFP aviation policy and strategic issues; - safety policy for WFP aviation; - > the role and functions of the Aviation Safety Unit; - funding and expenditures for the Aviation Safety Unit; - safety performance of WFP Aviation; - high-impact risks presented by the Aviation Service.
+- 34. The Aviation Safety Board is an advisory board responsible for reviewing and advising on issues related to the safety of WFP aviation operations.
+It is chaired by the Deputy Executive Director, Supply Chain and Emergencies Department, who acts in the capacity of "accountable executive", 15 accountable to the Executive Director for the safety of WFP aviation operations.
+The Aviation Safety Board convenes twice per year, or as required by the chair.
+Members of the Aviation Safety Board include divisional directors and dedicated aviation experts from ICAO and the Flight Safety Foundation, in accordance with the applicable Executive Director decision memorandum.
+16 The Aviation Safety Unit acts as the secretariat for the Aviation Safety Board and oversees the implementation of its recommendations. - 35.
+The role of the Aviation Safety Board is to advise on: - WFP aviation policy and strategic issues; - the safety policy for the WFP Aviation Service; - the role and functions of the Aviation Safety Unit; - funding and expenditures for the Aviation Safety Unit; - the safety performance of the WFP Aviation Service; and - high-impact risks presented by the WFP Aviation Service.